Last Updated on September 8, 2020 by Mark

 - Alcohol consumption also introduces oxidative damage to the testicular Leydig cells as well as other bodily tissues which lead to decreased testosterone levels inside the ballsack.

-These are just a few of the causes why one can have low testosterone levels.
+These are just a few of the causes of low testosterone levels.
 Avoiding all of these can be very tricky, especially the ones involving genetics, so prevention can be a bit hard to do right now.

 Having a healthy diet and lifestyle will still be your best bet to keep your T levels up, but that won’t be a major guarantee that you won’t experience this complication in the future.